 They taste as delicious as they look and are available in virtually EVERYWHERE in Lisbon.
 Together with a bica, a portuguese espresso, is the favorite snack for Lisboners.

-If you are looking for the real thing, the aledgelly original ones are made in Pastéis de Belém factory, in Belém district.
-This place is often packed, particularly on weekends.
+The original ones are made in Pastéis de Belém factory, in Belém district.
+This place is often packed, particularly on weekends, but they are very good.

-Interestingly enough, they never won the annual award for the best Pastel de Nata in Lisbon.
-Yes, this award is real and for three years in a row the winner was Aloma, in the trendy Campo de Ourique neighborhood.
+Interestingly enough, they never won the annual award for the best Pastel de Nata in Lisbon (yes, this is actually a real prize!).

 My favorites are from the superbly located Manteigaria, in Largo de Camões.
 These are creamy as ever and come fresh out of the oven: it’s impossible to eat only one.